-Volunteer your time and be a part of the BNP Paribas Open, the largest combined ATP World Tour and WTA tennis tournament in the world.
+Volunteer your time and be a part of the BNP Paribas Open, the largest combined ATP Tour and WTA Tour tennis tournament in the world.
 Each year the Champions Volunteer Foundation recruits more than 1,200 individuals, from both our local community and beyond, to volunteer and support the event.
 With a variety of committee positions available, there is an opportunity for every kind of volunteer.
 Make new friends, watch incredible tennis and be a part of the most exciting two weeks in Tennis Paradise!

 Volunteers assist patrons with general tournament information including pricing, location and seating information.
 Ambassadors are positioned near each box office/gate entry and at Stadium 2 entries to answer patron questions upon entering the grounds or arriving at the ticket sales windows.
 Good people skills are required.
 Detailed stadium and tournament grounds knowledge is required.
 Strong knowledge of general tournament information is very helpful.
 “Rovers” walk the grounds offering directions, information and assistance or escort, if necessary, to patrons.

 Ball Crew Coordinators are responsible for recruiting, training, scheduling, supervising more than 300 ball crew members during tryouts, qualifying rounds and the tournament.
 Pre-tournament training and orientation sessions are mandatory.
 Training sessions will take place late January or early February.
 Knowledge of the sport is required.